pandammonium/blipper-widget-old/README.txt

 == Upgrade notice ==

+= 0.0.6 =

+Update now to ensure compatability with:
+* WordPress 4.5
+* the branding on the Blipfoto website.

 = 0.0.5 =

-This version allows you to style your widget.
+Update now to style your widget.

 You can also hide the date of your blip in the widget.
-The date is shown by default for backwrds compatibility.
+The date is shown by default for backwards compatibility.

 == Known issues ==